Supersonic-Sites/leachanel/content/en/services.md

     aos: fade
     service_list:
       - service: Prom Makeup
-        desc: "If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day. "
+        desc: If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day.
+My goal is to set a relaxing mood, and make you feel and look like a queen.
       - service: Graduation Makeup
-        desc: "If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day. "
+        desc: If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day.
+          You will look like the sophisticated, successful woman that you are.
+          Congratulations.
+Let's do this!
       - service: Special Events
         desc: "If you are looking for a calming, cheerful personality, and efficient, high-quality makeup application, I am the MUA for your special day. "